meliani/Career-Center/README.md

     ```
 `--recursive` because I'm using a customized version of [Countries](https://github.com/parfaitementweb/filament-country-field) package to accurately describe our country.
 It's hosted as submodule in the `packages` folder.
 It's not necessary to use `--recursive` if you don't want to use the customized version of the package.
 You can just remove the submodule and install the package from the official repository.
+You can also remove call to the local repository in the `composer.json` file.

 2.Install the dependencies